Idealyinfamous/super-brain-project/README.md

 We wanted to design a site to address ADHD Decision paralysis,  Dietary/Allergy management, and Food waste reduction.

 ## Description
- Our Recipe Finder app minimizes distractions by allowing users to swiftly select ingredients and presents recipes with minimal interruption, using a slot machine animation to maintain engagement.
+ Our Focus Food app minimizes distractions by allowing users to swiftly select ingredients and presents recipes with minimal interruption, using a slot machine animation to maintain engagement.
 This approach optimizes the user’s path to finding  a recipe, minimizing interruptions and ensuring a user-friendly, distraction-focused experience.

 ## Technologies Used